MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-atp-anti-phishing-policies.md

 After you create the anti-phishing policy with these general settings, use the instructions in the next section to configure the protection settings in the policy.

-## Use the Security & Compliance Center to modify anti-phishing policies in Defender for Office 365
+## Use the Security & Compliance Center to modify anti-phishing policies in Microsoft Defender for Office 365

 Use the following procedures to modify anti-phishing policies: a new policy that you created, or existing policies that you've already customized.